kasrababaei/swift-notes/design-pattern.md

 implicit dependencies explicit.
 In short, dependency injection is done to achieve:

 - Isolation: the code for creating the dependency lives in one place.
-- Reusability: goes hand-to-hand with isolation.
+- Reusability: goes hand-in-hand with isolation.
 More places can use a common interface that hands over the dependency.
 - Testability:
   - Tests can inject mocks in place of real dependency